 - Imprisonment in the state prison for a maximum of twenty years, or in a jail or house of correction for a mandatory minimum of 1 year, but no more than 2.5 years

-In order for the prosecution to secure a conviction against a defendant for the criminal offense of carjacking, they must be able to prove the following beyond reasonable doubt:
+To secure a conviction against a defendant for the criminal offense of carjacking, the prosecution must be able to prove the following beyond reasonable doubt:

 - That the defendant took a motor vehicle from the person or presence of another;